 Warnings & Dangers in Indonesia

 Indonesia is mostly a safe country to travel to, though it still has its dangers from natural disasters to terrorism and petty theft.
 Be very cautious on the streets of Indonesia and plan your trip carefully.

 TRANSPORT & TAXIS RISK : MEDIUM

 Though public transport is significantly better than in its neighboring countries, you should always try to call your reliable taxi driver instead of hailing one on the streets.
-There are many taxi-related scams, where taxi drivers drive off before you get a chance to take your luggage, or force you to collect money from an ATM.
-Keep in mind that road conditions and drivers' behavior is probably different from what you're used to.
+There are many taxi-related scams, where taxi drivers drive off before you get a chance to take your luggage or force you to collect money from an ATM.
+Keep in mind that road conditions and drivers' behavior are probably different from what you're used to.